filecoin-project/specs/src/algorithms/post/election_post.md

 title: Election PoSt
 ---

+DEPRECATED: Needs to be updated with WinningPoSt and with WindowedPoSt.

 This document describes Election-PoSt, the Proof-of-Spacetime used in Filecoin.

 At a high-level it marries `ElectionPoSt` with a `SurprisePoSt` fallback: